jchammons/gitlic-check/README.md

 # gitlic-check
+A utility to verify and manage OSS licenses, contribution guidelines, Github organization and repository settings.

+## Functionality
+*Audit*
+- Verify Github Organization and Repository settings (specified either globally or per org/repo).
+...Including two-factor authentication, presence and type of LICENSE and CONTRIBUTING files.
+- Catalog unaccepted invitations to repositories.

+*Enforce*
+- Apply Github Organization and Repository settings (specified either globally or per org/repo).
+- Cancel unaccepted invitations of a certain age (e.g. 14 days old) to repositories.
+- Catalog unaccepted invitations to repositories.

+*Report*
-A small program to generate CSV reports on the GitHub repositories for organizations of which you are a member.
-What it currently pulls:
+- Generate CSV reports on the GitHub repositories for organizations of which you are a member.
+- Upload reports to Google Sheets.

 ## Usage
 To connect with the GitHub API, generate a personal access token [in your settings](https://github.com/settings/applications#personal-access-tokens).
 If you want to include private repositories in your reports, be sure to select the entire repo scope in the token settings.
 Then, put your PAT in a file named `tokens.txt`, which will be read into the tool.